 Unit value column should be $ as per original template

 I have non-locked in and/or voluntary money.
 Please Add check box – Leave them invested in my PEPP account.
-New Declaration section

 I authorize PEPP** to act on the option(s) I selected – there’s an extra space between PEPP and to act on

-Some individuals are noting "qualifies for small pension" but they do not, need correction

-Some individuals have a small account balance but didn’t get the "qualifies for small pension"- needs correction

 On My Choice forms not producing when required

 Needs to have under age 50 small benefit

-Bottom of the statement the sentence needs to be corrected to read: Refer to the Termination options: My choice form for your options: Lower case c on choice and italics adjusted.
+Bottom of the statement the sentence needs to be corrected to read: Refer to the Termination options: My choice form for your options: Lower case c on choice and italics adjusted. (repeat)

-Declaration section: I authorize PEPP** to act on the option(s) I selected- there is an extra space beteen PEPP and to act on- extra space must be removed.

 In production some samples are being produced noting “qualified for small pension but they do not, need to correct so only shows if individual does qualify.

 Some individuals have a small account balance but are not getting the “qualifies for small pension” – needs to ensure this is provided if someone has a small account balance.